Women’s Financial Resilience After the 2008 Recession

 Precarization and Accumulated Inequalities

 The expansion of precarious work in the post-crisis period did not affect all women equally.
-Research in the political economy of labor shows that racialized women, single mothers, and workers with lower levels of education faced even higher levels of instability (Milkman, 2013).
+Research in the political economy of labor shows that racialized women, single mothers, and workers with lower levels of education faced even higher levels of instability.
 These inequalities manifested both in the probability of insertion into precarious ties and in the duration of this condition over time.

 Adaptation as Systemic Response

 Women’s displacement toward more unstable forms of work cannot be understood solely as the result of individual choices.
 It fits within a systemic pattern of unequal absorption of the costs of economic crises.
-Historical analyses of recurring crises show that labor flexibilization often functions as an adjustment mechanism, transferring risks from the system to individuals in less protected positions, as discussed in Why Financial Crises Always Come Back — Historical Patterns and Lessons for Women (Art. #56).
+Historical analyses of recurring crises show that labor flexibilization often functions as an adjustment mechanism, transferring risks from institutions to individuals in less protected positions.

 In this context, women’s adaptation to precarious work operated as a functional response to persistent structural constraints.
 Income and employment reconstruction occurred, but under conditions that limited full recovery of economic security and financial autonomy.